 11 Dangerous Misconceptions about Communications

-Communications is as necessary to our survival as humans as breathing.
-It’s how we navigate and interpret our world.
+Communications is as necessary to our survival as breathing.
+It’s how we engage and interpret our world.
 We label and reference what we see hear and smell and then use that information to share ideas, solve problems and fire imaginations.
 Despite the integral role it plays in helping us to navigate our lives we often take effective communication for granted.
 We assume that everyone is seeing the world through our eyes and experiences.
 This can lead to misinterpretations, disagreements, and confusion.

 The following are some of the most common misperceptions I have encountered working in business communications.